North Borneo: Currency

 The original monetary unit of North Borneo was the Mexican dollar.
 The dollar was later matched to the Straits dollar and rated at 9 Straits dollars (equal to 5 US dollars at the time).
+The parity with the Straits dollar was made on 2 January 1914 through Ordinance 3 of 1914, which prohibits the importation of silver dollars, other than Straits Settlements dollars, if the value is $25 or over.
 Different notes were issued throughout the administration, with backgrounds featuring the Mount Kinabalu or the company arms.
+A total of seven banknote issues were released from 1886 to 1940.